RooVetGit/Roo-Code/README.md

      ```
    - Copy the chat ID number (it may be negative for group chats)

-3. Enable notifications in Roo-Cline:
-1. Open VSCode
-2. Click the Roo Cline icon in the activity bar
-3. Open Settings (gear icon)
-4. Scroll to "Notification Settings"
-5. Enable "External notifications"
-6. Enter your Telegram Bot Token and Chat ID
+3. Enter your Telegram Bot Token and Chat ID in Roo-Cline's notification settings
-7. Click "Done" to save settings

-You will now receive notifications through Telegram when:
-- A task is completed
+### Discord Setup
+1. Create a Discord webhook:
+   - Open your Discord server settings
-- A task is added to history
+   - Go to "Integrations" → "Webhooks"
+   - Click "New Webhook"
+   - Give it a name (e.g., "Roo-Cline Notifications")
+   - Choose the channel where you want to receive notifications
+   - Click "Copy Webhook URL"

+2. Enter the webhook URL in Roo-Cline's notification settings

+### Notification Types
+Once configured, you'll receive notifications for:
+- Task completion
+- Error states
+- Request failures (optional)
+- Shell warnings (optional)
+- Follow-up questions (optional)
+- User feedback (optional)
+- Diff feedback (optional)

 Each notification includes:
 - Task description
 - Timestamp
-7. Click "Done" to save

-Once configured, you'll receive notifications when:
-- A task is completed via attempt_completion
-- A task is added to history
+- Result (for task completions)

-Each notification includes the task ID and description for easy tracking.

 </details>